The Ultimate Protein Mug Cake Guide: 30+ Grams of Protein in 60 Seconds

 Your Foolproof Base Recipe

-- 1 scoop (25-30g) protein powder of choice
+• 1 scoop (25–30 g) protein powder of choice (standard serving)

-- 1/4 teaspoon baking powder
+• 1/4 tsp baking powder

-- 2-3 tablespoons milk of choice
+• 2–3 tbsp milk of choice (almond milk works well)

 Timing and Temperature Mastery